a-smp/world-life-expectancy/README.md

-# HEALTH & ECONOMIC DYNAMICS IN DEVELOPED/DEVELOPING NATIONS
+# HEALTH & ECONOMIC WORLDWIDE DYNAMICS
 ## OBJECTIVE
 Examine the global landscape to understand the dynamics between health and economic main drivers, with a focus on discerning patterns and disparities among developed and developing nations.